Podcast: Download

 How the Internet Has Corroded Our Ability To Learn

-Second, it’s important to understand that the Internet has changed how we look at information.
+Second, it’s important to understand that schools don’t teach mnemonics as thoroughly as they could.
+The Internet has also changed how we look at information.

 Whereas we once appreciated the structure of books that a variety of thinkers innovated over hundreds of years, now we scroll and swipe through content.